alexbel/vim-rubygems/README.md

 ## TODO
 * ✔ Syntax highlighting
 * ✔ Show a list of versions for a gem
-* Gemfile check for outdated gems
+* ✔ Append gem version for a gem
-* Add gem version for gemfile in Gemfile
+* Check Gemfile for outdated gems